Skip to content

 dorsal --version

-You should get an output that resembles this, showing you the version of Dorsal which is installed:
+Your output should resemble this, showing you the version of Dorsal which is installed:

 At its heart Dorsal is a toolkit for creating and managing structured metadata records from your files, and it ships with offline metadata extractors for a number of different file types, including PDFs, Office Documents, Video and Audio files.

-The quickest way to get started is right from the command line:
+The quickest way to get started is in the terminal you just installed Dorsal.

 1. Locate a file you'd like to scan, and copy its path.